YunoHost/doc/pages/02.administer/15.admin_guide/25.domains/domains.md

     tabs: lite
 ---

-DNS (Domain Name System) is a system that allows computers from around the world to translate human-readable domain names (such as `yolo.com`) to machine-understandable addresses called IP addresses (such as `11.22.33.44`).
-For this translation (and other features) to work, you must carefully configure DNS records.

-YunoHost allows you to manage and serve several domains on the same server with the same public ip.
-For instance, you can host a blog and Nextcloud on a first domain `yolo.com`, and a web mail client on a second domain `swag.nohost.me`.
-Each domain is automatically configured to handle web services and mail services.
+YunoHost lets you manage and serve multiple domains on a single server.
+So you can host, for example, a blog and Nextcloud on a first domain `yolo.com`, and a webmail client on a second domain `swag.nohost.me`.
+Each domain is automatically configured to handle web services and e-mail.

+Domains can be managed in the 'Domains' section of the webadmin, or via the `yunohost domain` category of the command line.

+Whenever you add a domain, it is assumed that you have purchased (or at least control) the domain, so that you can manage its [DNS configuration](/dns_config).
+An exception is [domains in `.nohost.me`, `.noho.st` and `ynh.fr`](/dns_nohost_me) which are offered by the YunoHost Project, and can be directly integrated with YunoHost through automatic DynDNS configuration.
+To limit abuse and costs, an instance can only have one domain offered at a time, but you can add as many sub-domains to it as you like.
+For example, if you choose `example.ynh.co.uk` you can then add the domains `video.example.ynh.co.uk` or `www.exemple.ynh.fr` or any other sub-domain you may require.

 Domains can be managed in the 'Domain' section of the webadmin, or through the `yunohost domain` category of the command line.